lin7lic/OSCP-Exam-Report-Template-Markdown/src/OSCP-exam-report-template_OS_v2.md

 All systems were successfully exploited and access granted.
 These systems as well as a brief description on how access was obtained are listed below:

+- Active Directory Set:
+  - HOSTNAME - Name of initial exploit
+  - HOSTNAME - Name of initial exploit
+  - HOSTNAME - Name of initial exploit
-- Lab Trophy 1 - Got in through X
+- Standalone 1 - HOSTNAME - Name of initial exploit
-- Lab Trophy 2 - Got in through X
+- Standalone 2 - HOSTNAME - Name of initial exploit
-- Lab Trophy 3 - Got in through X
+- Standalone 3 - HOSTNAME - Name of initial exploit
-- Exam Trophy 1 - Got in through X
-- Exam Trophy 2 - Got in through X

 ## Sample Report - Recommendations